-Chances are at the beginning of the year, you declared a resolution at the beginning of the year.
+Chances are at the beginning of the year, you declared a new year’s resolution.
 Many of our clients do and it is highly recommended so that you can keep moving forward.
 Be it personal or career-oriented, the end of June marks the mid-year point, which is the perfect time to evaluate and re-commit.
 So how are you doing?
 Are you well on your way?
 Did you get a little sidetracked?
 If you did, you are not alone.

 Statistic Brain found that 45% of Americans make New Year’s Resolutions; while a mere 8% are successful in achieving that resolution.
 We have to wonder…of all of the people that declared their goal, did any actually put some thought into how to achieve it?

 Many business professionals are familiar with using the acronym SMART to create goals.
 After all, business authors and speakers have described this as a key element for effective goal-making for years.
 In case you need a reminder on the topic, SMART stands for:

 - Specific (Goals must be clear and unambiguous)

 - Measurable (Results must be able to be measured in some way, for example, the number of products sold each week, or the percent completion)